ubermorgenland/devops-agent/README.md

 - Clean output showing only tool calls and observations
 - **Arrow key support**: Use Up/Down to navigate command history, Left/Right to edit current line
 - **Persistent command history**: Commands are saved to `~/.devops_agent_history`
-- Optional approval mode for safety (confirm before executing tools)
+- Approval mode enabled by default for safety (confirm before executing tools, disable with `-na`)
 - Type `exit`, `quit`, or `q` to leave
 - Type `help` or `?` for available commands